Dweepa/DataAnalytics-/README.md

 # Predicting the outcomes of visa applications

-This project aims to predict the outcomes of three most popular classes of admission for visa applications, namely H1-B, L-1 and F-1.The work presented determines  how  visa  status  outcome  of  three  most  applied-to visa-categories (H1-B, L1, and F1) are influenced by attributes of user application metadata.
+This project aims to predict the outcomes of three most popular classes of admission for visa applications, namely H1-B, L-1 and F-1.
+The work presented determines  how  visa  status  outcome  of  three  most  applied-to visa-categories (H1-B, L1, and F1) are influenced by attributes of user application metadata.

 ## Getting Started